embodied-computation-group/hrd_metacog/README.md

 This document describes an **R pipeline** for analyzing **Heart Rate Discrimination (HRD) task data** and estimating **metacognitive sensitivity (meta-d')**.
 This approach allows researchers to assess **how accurately individuals judge their own performance** on an interoceptive discrimination task.

 ## **Heart Rate Discrimination Task (HRD)**
 The HRD task is used to assess **interoceptive accuracy**—the ability to perceive one’s own heartbeat.
 Participants judge whether presented auditory tones match their own heartbeats.
-This method provides a **psychophysical estimate** of interoceptive precision.
+This method provides a **psychophysical estimate** of interoceptive sensitivity and precision, and also collects confidence ratings which can be used to estimate metacognitive parameters.

 For more details, see:
 > **Legrand, N., Nikolova, N., Correa, C., Brændholt, M., Stuckert, A., Kildahl, N., ... & Allen, M. (2022).**  The heart rate discrimination task: A psychophysical method to estimate the accuracy and precision of interoceptive beliefs. *Biological Psychology, 168*, 108239.